CCEMGroupTCD/DARTassembler/docs/doc_files/part1_getting_started_and_how_to_guides/examples/simple_octahedral_assembly/simple_octahedral_assembly.rst

 To achieve complexes with more realistic and stable chemistry targeted to your own field of research, it is essential to filter the ligands used for the assembler.
 To use the :ref:`Ligand Filters Module <ligandfilters>` we will again need to provide an input file containing all filters we want to apply.
 Let's stay with assembling octahedral Pd(II) complexes with a `mer`-3-2-1 geometry, but let's restrict the ligands used for each binding site:

 - Monodentate: Neutral, composed only of C, H and N
-- Bidentate: N-N donor, composed only of C, H, N, O, P and S
+- Bidentate: N-N donor, composed only of C, H, N, O
-- Tridentate: Composed only of C, H, N, O, P and S
+- Tridentate: Composed only of C, H, N, O
 - All ligands should have

   - no haptic interactions
   - no CH\ :sub:`2` units
   - specified bond orders
   - less than 30 atoms
   - been observed to coordinate to Ni, Pd or Pt in the Cambridge Structural Database

 The last filter does not specify physical properties, but it is very useful to increase the likelihood that our Pd complexes will be stable, since the ligands have precedent coordinating to a group 10 transition metal.
 Helpfully, the MetaLig database contains not only physical ligand properties but also statistical information from the Cambridge Structural Database.